Mario Strikers Charged: Road to the Strikers Cup

-Road to the Strikers Cup is a standard-set tournament.
-It is a mode for 1-4 players.
+Road to the Strikers Cup is a standard-set tournament mode for up to 1-4 players.
 The players are challenged by CPU teams along the three cups: The Fire Cup, the Crystal Cup, and the Striker Cup.
 The gameplay gets difficult as the players progress through the cups.
 Extreme Mode is added in this game, and makes the game very difficult from the start.
 Unlike other Mario sports games, players must restart the cup from the beginning when they lose in the elimination round, rather than being given the option to replay the match that they lost in.

 Domination Mode

 This mode allows players to split into two teams.
 Up to four players can play, and the players can play 1 vs. 1, 2 vs. 2, 1 vs. 2, and 1 vs. 3 matches.
-The players can also cooperate against a CPU player.
+The players can also cooperate up to four players against a CPU player.

 Striker Challenges

-This mode is for one player only.
+Like the rest of the game modes, this mode is playable for up to 1-4 players.
 Every character has one challenge, amounting to 12 challenges in total.
-A lot of challenges require the player to win such as the goalie not being able to catch the ball because of being weak to charged shots, or the opposing team leading by 5 points by the start of the match.
-The challenges are separated by difficulty and get more difficult as the player progresses.
+A lot of challenges require the player(s) to win such as the goalie not being able to catch the ball because of being weak to charged shots, or the opposing team leading by 5 points by the start of the match.
+The challenges are separated by difficulty and get more difficult as the player(s) progresses.

 Nintendo WFC Mode

 Players can access the Internet to play with friends online in their region.
-Matches are available for any combination of four players on two teams as long as at least one player controls each team.
+Matches are available for any combination of four players on two teams as long as at least one player controls each team with a maximum of two players per a Wii Console.
 Points earned in ranked matches are determined on their position for "Striker of the Day".
-Players earn 10 points for winning a match, one point for each goal they score (up to a maximum of 10), and staying online and losing gives them one point.
-However, if the player disconnects, they will lose points.
+Players earn 10 points for winning a match, plus one point for each goal they score, up to a maximum of 10.
+Players who lose a match are awarded one point for finishing the game, but will lose ten points if they do not by rage quitting.

 In this mode, any captain is selectable, no matter if they are unlocked or not.

+Development

+Despite the potential for motion controls on the Wii, Next Level Games limited Charged's use of motion controls to a few actions after determining that many others could be more conveniently implemented with button presses.